 - 1/4 tsp red crushed peppers (optional)

-In the same skillet you cooked the steaks in, heat the remaining butter over medium high heat.
+- In the same skillet, heat the remaining butter over medium-high heat.
 Once the butter has melted add the garlic and red crushed pepper.
 Cook for 30 seconds or until fragrant.
 Add the heavy whipping cream and stir scraping up the bits from the pan.
 Add the beef steaks back into the skillet then add the broccoli.
 Toss to coat the beef steaks and broccoli in the garlic butter cream sauce.
 Serve immediately with mashed or baked potatoes.